 The built-in burr coffee grinder is the key feature of the Cuisinart DGB-700BC.
 Having this piece of equipment included in the brewing device takes a step out of the process for you as the brewer, while increasing the overall quality of the final cup dramatically.
 Grinding whole beans just before brewing is the best way to preserve that fresh flavor and zing in your coffee beans.

-Burr grinders are the standard for coffee grinding.
-Grocery stores, coffee shops, and hardcore coffee enthusiasts own a burr grinder.
+Burr grinders are the standard for grinding.
+Grocery stores, cafes shops, and hardcore enthusiasts own a burr grinder.
 Rather than chopping up the beans randomly, such as with blade grinders, burr grinders funnel the beans through the burrs where they are ground to a relatively uniform and consistent size.
 This uniformity is important for brewing a balanced, flavorful cup of coffee.

 Lastly, Cuisinart was nice enough to include a carbon water filter in the water reservoir.
-Water with a high calcium concentration (hard water) wears down coffee makers over time and even disrupts the brewing process to produce an imbalanced final cup.
+Water with a high calcium concentration (hard water) causes wear over time and even disrupts the brewing process to produce an imbalanced final cup.
 Carbon filters are one of the inexpensive ways of preventing the damage to the machine and your coffee, and Cuisinart takes care of that for you in the DGB-700BC Grind-and-Brew.

 - The burr grinder is top of the line in grinding, finely grinding the beans to be completely even.